urbaman/HomeLab/Kubernetes/Glusterfs/readme.md

   - port: 1
 ```

-## Using GlusterFS in Kubernetes:
+## Using GlusterFS in Kubernetes

 Create the desired path in the glusterfs volume (HDD5T/path/... in my situation)

-### Method 1 — Connecting to GlusterFS directly with Pod manifest:
+### Method 1 — Connecting to GlusterFS directly with Pod manifest

 To connect to the GlusterFS volume directly with Pod manifest, use the GlusterfsVolumeSource in the Pod.
 Here is an example (create the path in the glusterfs volume - HDD5T in my situation):